allejo/bzion/web/assets/css/README.md

 BZiON's stylesheet is written in SASS and we make the most of it; if you're not familiar with SASS, head on over to the [SASS Getting Started Guide](http://sass-lang.com/guide).

-We choose to use SASS, Bourbon, and Neat as our main languages because of the freedom it gave us to control every aspect of the design.
+We choose to use SASS, Bourbon, and Neat because of the freedom it gave us to control every aspect of the design.

 ## Stylesheet Structure

 - **modules/**
     - This folder contains all of the partial SASS files that don't have actual CSS classes but instead only provide mixins or placeholders.
     - Documentation for all of custom mixins used throughout the project is provided through SassDoc, which is [hosted by alezakos](http://helit.org/bziondoc/sassdoc/).
+- **pages/**
+    - This folder contains all of the partial SASS files that contain all of the CSS classes for specific pages
 - **partials/**
-    - This folder contains all of the partial SASS files that contain all of the CSS classes and rules that make up the BZiON stylesheet.
+    - This folder contains all of the partial SASS files that contain reusable CSS classes or classes that handle a specific element of the website (e.g. header, footer, sidebar, menu, etc.)
     - Partial files in this folder are typically named appropriately based on the page they style or the part of the website they style.
 - **vendor/**
     - This folder contains all of the SASS libraries or helpers that were written by others and are not actively maintained by BZiON developers.